 Our increasing focus on major build-to-suit projects for wireless service providers entails several unique risks.
 First is our greater dependence on a limited number of customers.
 In addition, although we have the benefit of an anchor tenant in build-to-suit projects, we may not be able to find a sufficient number of additional tenants.
 In fact, one reason wireless service providers may prefer build-to-suit arrangements is to share or escape the costs of an undesirable site.
 A site may be undesirable because it has high construction costs or other providers may consider it a poor location.
+Our expanded construction activities also involve other substantial risks.
+These risks include:

-- . increasing our debt and the amount of payments on that debt, - . uncontrollable risks that could delay or increase the cost of a project, - increasing competition for construction sites and experienced tower construction companies, resulting in significantly higher costs and failure to meet time schedules, - failure to meet time schedules that could result in our paying significant penalties to prospective tenants, particularly in build-tosuit situations, and - possible lack of sufficient experienced personnel to manage an expanded construction program.
+- . increasing our debt and the amount of payments on that debt, - . uncontrollable risks that could delay or increase the cost of a project, - . increasing competition for construction sites and experienced tower construction companies, resulting in significantly higher costs and failure to meet time schedules, - . failure to meet time schedules that could result in our paying significant penalties to prospective tenants, particularly in build-to-suit situations, and - . possible lack of sufficient experienced personnel to manage an expanded construction program.